PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 In the first world models in the pre-alpha versions of the game, it would roughly be implemented accordingly.

+As for the Old Temple ruins and the bandits camp, they were still no part of the concept.
+It may be that concept art of the Temple ruins exist, but if so, they haven't been seen by us yet.

 ## Pre-Alpha World Models

 In v0.56c we can find surface models from january to march 1999.
-The oldest model of the surface that we have, is from January 4.
+The oldest model of the surface that we have is from January 4.
 Here the area in question looked like this:

 ![Model-04-01-1999](/_img/world/surface-1999-01-04-details.png)